AbramsGroup/HTPolyNet/docs/source/example-tutorials/shortbuilds/3-VE-STY/results.rst

     $ htpolynet plots build --proj proj-0 --buildplot t --traces t d p

+This command will read all ``edr`` files in order to construct the overall traces.
+This will take a few minutes.

 .. figure:: pics/buildtraces.png

     (Top) Temperature vs. time for 95% cure of bisGMA/STY (Middle) Density vs time.
 The two topmost plots also report number of bonds; (Bottom) Potential energy vs. time.